jhallen/joes-sandbox/exorsim/README.md

 <p>EXORsim now emulates an EXORterm!
 I was finally able to find
 manuals for the EXORterm 155, so I've implemented an emulator for it.
 This allows the EDITORM Resident Editor to operate in screen mode.
-See [EDITORM Resident Editor](https://github.com/jhallen/joes-sandbox/blob/master/exorsim/doc/mdos-intro.md#e-editorm-resident-editor).</p>
+See <a href="https://github.com/jhallen/joes-sandbox/blob/master/exorsim/doc/mdos-intro.md#e-editorm-resident-editor">EDITORM Resident Editor</a>.</p>

 <p>The EXORterm emulator operates as a filter between the EXORciser and the
 user's ANSI terminal emulator (such as XTerm).
 This allows you to use